CASE STUDY : I'LL SHOW YOU MINE IF YOU SHOW ME YOURS

 1) Clear the Clutter - Get rid of anything you don't love or use.
 Think about the 3 F's and let things go if they don’t FIT, FLATTER and make you FEEL good.

 2) Go vertical - Organizers tend to say "white space is wasted space."
-Stackable shelves, door hooks and cubbies utilize available space from floor to ceiling.
+Adjustable shelves, wall hooks and bins utilize available space from floor to ceiling.

 4) Group "like with like" - Grouping pants, skirts, sweaters, blouses, shoes, etc. together makes it easier to see what you have and find what you need.